mphelps1978/mern-social-app/README.md

 3. MongoDB (4.2.0)

 ####  How to run this code
-1. Make sure MongoDB is running on your system
+1. Make sure MongoDB is running on your system - There is currently no remote database, although it is configured for server-side configuration variables.
 2. Clone this repository
 3. Open command line in the cloned folder,
    - To install dependencies, run ```  npm install  ``` or ``` yarn ```